Skip to content Skip to footer

 The History of Conex Boxes

-Shipping containers are standard-size metal boxes for transporting goods across sea, rail, and the road.
-They’re mostly made from Corten steel that doesn’t rust fast and can handle the crazy weather on the ocean.
+Shipping containers (also called cargo containers or ocean containers) are standard-size metal boxes for transporting goods across sea, rail, and the road.
+They’re mostly made from Corten steel that doesn’t rust easily and can stand up to rough weather—ideal for use as durable containers on long trips.
 Furthermore, They have grooves in the metal that make them strong and not break easily.
 Shipping containers come in different sizes, but 20 feet and 40 feet ones are used the most.

 The corners of these containers are extra strong, so you can connect them to other containers or hook them up to cranes to lift them.
 Unique slots on the bottom side let you move them with a forklift.
-Like Conex boxes, shipping containers are watertight and will be labeled with a plate that mentions they’re sea-worthy by the Convention for Safe Containers.
+Most are watertight containers, built to meet strict container specifications for sea-worthiness under the Convention for Safe Containers.

 Features of Conex Boxes and Shipping Containers